 Candidates for all programs will be selected by Human Resources at the United States Attorney’s Office.
 Applicants must be in good academic standing and exhibit a strong desire to perform public service work with a legal organization.
 Candidates who are selected will be required to pass a background check.
 Please note that, among other items, any illegal drug use during the prior twelve months will make it unlikely that you can be taken on board as an intern.

 - A security package must be completed and favorably adjudicated

 - Internships are unpaid

-- Internships will not lead to permanent positions
+- Internships may not lead to guaranteed permanent positions

 The United States Government does not discriminate in employment on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, marital status, status as a parent, genetic information, disability, age, membership or nonmembership in an employee organization, or on the basis of personal favoritism.